zackrylangford/zackrylangford/README.md

 - 💪 I have been a stay at home dad for the last 3 years.
 - 🥋 I train Brazillian Jiu Jitsu to stay in shape
 - 👀 I’m interested in open source collaboration.
-- 🌱 I’m currently learning Linux, Python, Cloud, and anything else that helps me grow :)
+- 🌱 I’m currently learning Python, Cloud, AI, and anything else that helps me grow :)

 # Current Projects
-My current projects are [CloudZack](https://cloudzack.com) and [StitchJournal](https://stitchjournal.com).
+[CloudZack](https://cloudzack.com) and [StitchJournal](https://stitchjournal.com) are my two main projects currently.
+I also recently started playing around with OpenAI and am playing around with the capabilities with my project [August](https://github.com/zackrylangford/openai-chatgpt)

 ## [CloudZack](https://cloudzack.com)
 I started CloudZack in 2022 with the goal of helping people use the power of the cloud to improve their lives and businesses.